-- Funding is only available for properties with buildings that were approved and constructed prior to 1986. - Properties which are benefiting substantially from other floodplain mitigation measures -such as houses already protected by a levee or those that will be -will not be funded for VHR. - VHR should generally return a positive net benefit in damage reduction relative to its cost.
+- Funding is only available for properties with buildings that were approved and constructed prior to 1986. - Properties which are benefiting substantially from other floodplain mitigation measures -such as houses already protected by a levee or those that will be -may not be funded for VHR. - VHR should generally return a positive net benefit in damage reduction relative to its cost.
 Consideration may be given to lower benefit-cost ratios where there are substantial social and community benefits or VHR is compensatory work for the adverse impacts of other mitigation works. - Some houses may be unsuitable for raising due to construction methods.

-For the purposes of the draft report we have modelled the VHR to apply to all targeted residential properties, noting that around 43 homes in North Wagga Wagga have already been raised.
+For the purposes of the report we have modelled the VHR to apply to all targeted residential properties, noting that around 44 homes in North Wagga Wagga have already been raised.
+A further 59 homes have been identified as not being feasible to raise.

 We have also assumed that the house will be raised 3m above the ground level for that property.

 Raising houses will reduce structural, contents and intangible damages for a flood of the same size.
-Chart 5.6 shows the distribution of reduction in risk (i.e. AAD) per property in North Wagga Wagga before and after raising dwellings to 3m above ground level.
-17
+Chart 4.6 shows the distribution of reduction in risk (i.e. AAD) per property in North Wagga Wagga before and after raising dwellings to 3m above ground level.
+19